 - Menstrual cup length is important.
 If you have a low cervix, get a shorter cup.
 If you have a high cervix, get a longer cup.

 I Can’t Get my Menstrual Cup Out!

-Maybe you’re frantically searching around on the Internet for some help because you can’t get your menstrual cup out.
+Maybe you’re frantically searching around on the Internet for some help because you can’t get it out.
 It may seem like it’s stuck in there, never to be removed again!

 First of all, stop panicking (if you are).
-You will indeed be able to get your menstrual cup out of there, most likely (99% of the time) on your own.
+You will indeed be able to get it out of there, most likely (99% of the time) on your own.
 You may also want to get a partner to assist you.
 Finally, you can go to a doctor if you absolutely can’t do it on your own.

 Check out the tips from the above section.
 Pay particular attention to the relax, and come back later if necessary.
 Put on a pad and try again when you’ve relaxed a bit.
 Take a bath.
 Listen to some music.
 You will get it out!